Zuzana Čížková

-Zuzana Čížková also known as Zuzana Klára Čížková(born 10 December 1982) is a Czech sculptor and painter.
+Zuzana Čížková (born 10 December 1982) is a Czech sculptor and painter.

+Biography

-Although born in Prague, Czechoslovakia, Zuzana Čížková was raised in Brandýs nad Labem in Central Bohemia.
+Although born in Prague, Czechoslovakia, Zuzana Čížková was raised in Brandýs nad Labem.
 During her childhood, she was inspired by her grandfather who was an art restorer.
-She studied at High school of sculptures and stone-cutting in Hořice at the foothills of the Krkonoše mountains.

-Later she continued her studies at the Academy of Arts, Architecture and Design in Prague, in the Sculpture Atelier led by Professor Kurt Gebauer; she graduated in 2011.
+She studied at High School of Sculptures and Stone-cutting in Hořice.
+Later she continued her studies at the Academy of Arts, Architecture and Design in Prague, department of Fine Arts in the Sculpture Atelier led by Professor Kurt Gebauer.
+From 2010, she lives and works in Dobřichovice.

 During and shortly after her high school studies Zuzana Čížková specialized in traditional technologies and materials (stone and gypsum).
 Later on, she started to experiment with materials she had already employed earlier in her education.
-She was discovering of new and non-traditional concrete (cement-mortar mixture) which she achieved in cooperation with the Research Institute of cement - mortar in Radotín (part of Prague).
+She was discovering of new and non-traditional concrete (cement-mortar mixture) which she achieved in cooperation with the Research Institute of cement – mortar in Prague-Radotín.

 She caught the attention of the audience, not only in Czech Republic, but also in France.
-In Paris, she twice took part in the Salon des Artistes Independants (2006 and 2007) as a representative of young Czech artistes.
+In Paris, she twice took part in the Salon des Artistes Independants (2005 and 2007) in 2005 as a representative of young Czech artistes.
 Later she made exhibition with a French painter Valexia.
 Zuzana Čížková also participated at two internships in Basel in Switzerland and Carrar Quarry in Italy.
-In the year 2009 she received the Winton Train Award – “Inspiration by Goodness Prague – London”.
+In the year 2009 she received the Winton Train Award – "Inspiration by Goodness Prague – London" for the work inspired by sign language.

-She has created dozens of monumental sculptures for public areas (for example in Čížkov, Ostrava—Landek, Brandýs nad Labem, Poděbrady, Prague - Prosek and Prague - Smíchov.)
+She has created dozens of monumental sculptures for public areas in the Czech Republic (for example in Čížkov, Landek Park in Ostrava, Brandýs nad Labem, Poděbrady, Prague-Prosek and Prague-Smíchov.)